microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/call-subscribetotone.md

 ﻿---
 title: "call: subscribeToTone"
 description: "Subscribe to DTMF (dual-tone multi-frequency signaling).
-This allows you to be notified when the user presses keys on a "touchtone" phone."
+This allows you to be notified when the user presses keys on a 'touchtone' phone."
 author: "VinodRavichandran"
 ---